Customer centric practices are quickly becoming a deciding factor for which businesses thrive and which go under.

 Failing to Optimize for Mobile

 Reducing friction in your online payment services and adopting a customer centric approach to payments can increase your revenue.
 But user experience isn’t the only consideration when choosing a payment processor.
-To find out the questions you need to ask when shopping around, download the guide:
+To find out the questions you need to ask when shopping around, download the payment processing buyer's guide: